Tarin appointed adviser to PM on finance, revenue after constitutional tenure as federal minister ends

 As an adviser to the PM, Tarin will not be able to chair meetings of cabinet committees, as per an Islamabad High Court (IHC) judgement.

-Last year, the IHC had ruled that unelected advisers and special assistants could not head government's committees.
+Last year, the IHC had ruled that unelected advisers and special assistants could not head government committees.

 As finance minister, Tarin was chairman of the Economic Coordination Committee, Cabinet Committee on Privatisation, Cabinet Committee on State-owned Enterprises and Executive Committee of National Economic Council.